jklukas/withenv/README.md

 ## Installing it

-`withenv` is implemented using shell functions and supports both bash and zsh.
+`withenv` is implemented using shell functions and supports bash 4.0+ and zsh.

+If you're on OS X, note that the `bash` that ships with your system is ancient.
+You'll need to update bash.
+It's recommended that you install [homebrew](http://brew.sh/) and then run `brew install bash` to get the latest.

 Install it by copying `withenv.sh` from GitHub: